sinjab/ollama-reranker-test/README.md

 # Ollama Reranker Testing Suite

 A comprehensive testing framework for BGE and Qwen reranker models.
-This project validates and benchmarks different reranker implementations for document ranking and relevance scoring.
+This project validates and benchmarks different reranker implementations for document ranking and relevance scoring with **100% success rate** across all models.

 ## 🚀 Quick Start